March 12-16 is Education Support Professionals Week.

 High School Highly Capable Program Services

 High school highly capable program services provide our most highly capable students the opportunity to engage in rigorous and challenging curriculum with their academic peers.
-Counselors work with students to advise them of opportunities for advanced learning, which may include honors programs, Advanced Placement classes, College in the High School, and Running Start.
+Counselors work with students to advise them of opportunities for advanced learning, which may include honors programs, accelerated course placement, Advanced Placement classes, College in the High School, and Running Start.
 Other options, such as Career and Technical Education Programs and STEM Signature Programs, may be offered at a specific high school.
 Students interested in these programs should contact their school counseling office for more information.

 Advanced Placement (AP) classes prepare high school students for higher education with college-level curriculum and exams in various subjects.
 Students may also earn college credits.
 Consult the course catalog for your high school for details on AP class offerings.

 The Running Start program allows 11th and 12th grade students to take courses at community and technical colleges to receive college-level credits.